yolken/yolken-blog/site/_posts/2024-03-03-end-of-airplanedev.md

 layout: post
 title:  "The end of Airplane.dev"
 date:   2023-06-18 15:42:00 -0500
-tags: mergers-acquisitions
+tags: mergers-acquisitions startups career
+related_posts:
+  - slug: "youre-about-to-be-acquired"
 excerpt: |
     I worked at Airplane, an internal tooling startup, for nearly two years.
 Earlier this year, it was announced that the company was being acquired by Airtable and that the product would be shut down.
 In this blog post, I want to explain what happened from my perspective as a former employee.
 ---

-I worked at Airplane, an internal tooling startup, for nearly two years.
+I worked at [Airplane](https://airplane.dev), an internal tooling startup, for nearly two years.
-Earlier this year, it was announced that the company was being acquired by Airtable and that the product would be shut down.
+Earlier this year, [it was announced](https://news.ycombinator.com/item?id=38861271) that the company was being acquired by [Airtable](https://airtable.com) and that the product would be shut down.
 In this blog post, I want to explain what happened from my perspective as a former employee.

 ## Background